 - The Parties agree that the Agreement shall be deemed to apply to any services provided prior to the Effective Date and, upon execution, the Agreement shall supersede any letters of intent or instructions to proceed issued in respect thereof, whether given orally or in writing.

-- The Agreement shall continue in force for the Initial Term (as defined in the Commercial Agreement) (except as expressly provided otherwise).
+- The Agreement shall continue in force for the Term (as defined in the Commercial Agreement or Order Form) (except as expressly provided otherwise).

 4. LICENCE TERMS